 Sea Turtles.
 CMM 2008-03 instructs WCPFC members to implement the FAO (2009) guidelines for reducing sea turtle mortality, and requires longline operators to use line cutters and de-hookers to handle and promptly release sea turtles caught or entangled.
 The measure also requires purse seine operators to avoid setting on turtles if possible and to disentangle/release them when caught alive.
 Sharks.
-CMM-2010-07 requires reporting of shark catches and discards by gear type and species.
+CMM-2009-04 requires reporting of shark catches and discards by gear type and species.
 The measure also established a limit on the ratio of shark fins to total shark weight that can be retained onboard fishing vessels, and encourages the release of live sharks.
-CMM-2011-04 prohibits the retention on board of oceanic white tip sharks and CMM-13-08 does the same for silky sharks.
-CMM-2012-04 prohibits deliberate purse seine sets around whale sharks and requires reporting of interactions.
+CMM-2011-04 prohibits the retention on board of oceanic white tip sharks.
 WCPFC has initiated a research plan aimed at improving statistics and observer coverage on sharks and conducting assessments for key shark species (Clarke and Harley, 2010).

 Sea birds.
-CMM 2012-07 requires longliners operating north of 23°N and south of 23°S to use at least two of several mitigation measures such as weighted branch lines or tori (bird-scaring) lines.
+CMM 2007-04 requires longliners operating south of 30°S or north of 23°N to use at least two of several imitigation measures such as weighted branch lines or tori (birdscaring) lines.
 The measure also encourages mitigation research to be conducted by WCPFC members.
 Cetaceans.
 CMM-2011-03 prohibits deliberate purse seine sets around cetaceans and requires reporting of interactions.
 Other finfish.
 Striped marlin are also caught as bycatch in longline fisheries; this species is of more concern because it has been declining in abundance.
 The WCPFC adopted CMM 2010-01 which sets a cap on the catch of striped marlin for each member relative to historical levels.
 Monitoring and mitigation research.
 With the exception of sharks under CMM 2009-04, reporting of bycatch species is not mandatory at WCPFC, so much of the information available comes from observer programs.
 The WCPFC has a Regional Observer Program that, since 2010, is intended to have 100% coverage on purse seine vessels that fish on the high seas or between two or more EEZs.
 As these data become available and are analyzed by the Scientific Committee, monitoring should improve.
 National observer programs are also run by WCPFC members, but it is not clear that all of the bycatch information collected in those programs is made available to the SC for integrated analyses.
 For longline fisheries, observer coverage is poor overall.
 Much of the information available is from bilateral EEZ access agreements in Pacific Island countries.
-Observer coverage for distantwater fleets is extremely I
+Observer coverage for distant-water fleets is extremely low.